josecrespo32/wallbox-challenge-2022/tests/README.md

 ## Run tests in a docker-compose

-Run all the tests in a docker-compose having inside the wallbox_challenge and the wallbox_tester services and it will generate also the csv report
+Run all the tests in a docker-compose having inside the wallbox_challenge and the wallbox_tester services and it will generate also the csv report.
+The wallbox_tester service will stop after executing the tests

 You need docker and docker-compose installed in your system.